-- 2.8 Procurement and storage of cooking ingredients and condiments - 2.8.1 System for procuring good quality (pulses, vegetables including leafy ones, salt, condiments, oil etc. and other commodities.
-The cooking ingredients (pulses, vegetables including leafy ones, salt, condiments, oil & fuel etc), and other commodities are locally purchased at school level. - 2.8.2 Whether 'First-in:First-out'(FIFO) method has been adopted for using MDM ingredients such as pulses, oil/fats.
+- 2.8 Procurement and storage of cooking ingredients and condiments - 2.8.1 System for procuring good quality pulses, vegetables including leafy ones, salt, condiments, oil etc. and other commodities.

+The cooking ingredients (pulses, vegetables including leafy vegetables, salt, condiments, oil & fuel etc), and other commodities are locally purchased at school level.

+- 2.8.2 Whether pulses are being procured from NAFED or otherwise.
+Pulses are not procured from NAFED and school heads are purchasing lockey. - 2.8.3 Whether 'First-in:First-out'(FIFO) method has been adopted for using MDM ingredients such as pulses, oil/fats.
 Condiments salt etc. or not.
-Yes, FIFO method has been adopted in each and every school in usage of food grains, pulses and condiments etc. - 2.8.3 Arrangements for safe storage of ingredients and condiments in kitchens.
+Yes, FIFO method has been adopted in each and every school in usage of food grains, pulses and condiments etc.

+2.8.4 Arrangements for safe storage of ingredients and condiments in kitchens.
 Instructions have been issued to respective school Heads for procuring good quality AGMARK pulses, condiments and cooking oil etc. Also different size small containers with tight lid are being used for the storage of ingredients and condiments in the Kitchens.

-2.8.4 Steps taken to ensure implementation of guidelines dated 13.02.2015 on food safety and hygiene in school level kitchens under Mid-Day Meal Scheme.
+2.8.5 Steps taken to ensure implementation of guidelines dated 13.02.2015 on food safety and hygiene in school level kitchens under Mid-Day Meal Scheme.